Getting Started

 We are happy to receive comments about the Layers of data that have been made available through the Portal.
 This is a place where you can let us (and other users) know if the data was useful to you, or let us know about possible problems/errors in the data.

 Making a comment about a Layer of data is easy.
 From the Summary page for the Layer, click on the Comments tab.
 (If people have already made comments, the number of comments made will be displayed on the tab).
+Note you need to be a registered user and signed in to make a comment.

 Simply type your comment in the box provided and click on the Post Comment button below.